mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 updateRSFromPrimary
 ~~~~~~~~~~~~~~~~~~~

-This subroutine is executed with a ServerDescription of type RSPrimary
+This subroutine is executed with a ServerDescription of type RSPrimary:

 .. code-block:: python